black and white bed linen

 Q — Are workers protected by standards?

 A — Yes.
 Many standards require child protection (no child labour), fair pay, PPE for chemical handling, and training.
-Social modules (like GRASP) assess worker conditions.
+Audits typically assess worker conditions.

 Q — How do standards protect water & soil?